 On May 1, 2008, we completed our business combination with MX.
-MX is the Canadian derivatives exchange and is headquartered in Montreal.
+MX is Canada's only standardized financial derivatives exchange and is headquartered in Montreal.
 MX offers trading in Canadian interest rate, index and equity derivatives, and, through its subsidiary, Canadian Derivatives Clearing Corporation ("CDCC"), provides clearing, settlement and risk management services.

 The combination was effected by a series of amalgamations (the "Amalgamation") whereby TMX Group indirectly acquired all of MX's outstanding common shares for a total consideration of 15,316,608 TMX Group common shares and \$428.2 million in cash.
-We also incurred direct transaction and restructuring costs in the amount of \$19.6 million in connection with our business combination with MX.
 Upon the completion of the Amalgamation, MX became a direct subsidiary of TMX Group.